 |13.||Nikon D3400||Y||mono / mono||-||-||mini||2.0||-||-||Y|

 |14.||Nikon D3300||Y||mono / mono||Y||-||mini||2.0||-||-||-|

 |16.||Nikon D3200||Y||mono / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the SX420 offers wifi support, while the D3500 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX420 and the D3500 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the D3500 followed on from the Nikon D3400.
+The D3500 is a recent model that features in the current product line-up of Nikon.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.